Download the International Degree Program Accreditation Policy (10 pages PDF).

 5. Accreditation process

-International degree programs are assessed against 36 of the 38 criteria in the Accreditation Standards (see Appendix A for more detail).
+International degree programs are assessed against 36 of the 38 criteria in the accreditation standards (see Appendix A for more detail).
 For a further three of the 36 eligible criteria, the requirements for these programs are modified (see Appendix B for more details).

 6. Accreditation decision making